Dog Nail Trimming

 Temperment

-Temperament is probably the more difficult challenge when performing dog nail dog grooming phoenixtrimming.
+Temperament is probably the more difficult challenge when performing dog nail trimming.
 You're trying to perform a precision trim while and animal is trying to bite or run away from you!
 This is the main reason why so many dog owners shy away from performing dog nail trimming on their own.
 They want to perform maintenance on their dog but don't want to hurt them either, which is one reason why professional dog grooming exists.

 When first approaching the dog with nail trimming see how they react to the tools.
 We like to let them smell and see the tools.
 Whether you like it or not the dog has to choose to allow you to clip their nails.
 This is a mutual agreement between you and the dog to perform nail trimming.
 If the dog trusts you and the tools it will be more likely to allow you to perform the nail trimming.
 Dogs want trust and you should too.
 Gain their trust by introducing what you're doing.